ClarkLabCode/SynapticModel/README.md

 # SynapticModel
-Code for simulations of the minimal synaptic model
+Code for simulations of the minimal synaptic model.
+Details can be found in our [preprint](https://doi.org/10.1101/833970).

 ## Getting started